 In July 2012, Geney joined DHL Global Forwarding South Eastern China MT Program.
-The program takes 3 years to complete and for each year the trainee will work across different departments in the company in order to gain first hand knowledge about DHL and its operations.
-Geney’s first year in the program was in the Shipping Department; the second year is in Multimodal Transport Department and the third year will be in the Sales Department.
+The programme takes 3 years to complete and for each year the trainee will work across different departments in the company in order to gain first hand knowledge about DHL and its operations.
+Geney’s first year in the programme was in the Shipping Department; the second year is in Multimodal Transport Department and the third year will be in the Sales Department.
 Unlike many other college graduates, she set her career directions a long time ago – to develop her career towards sales and marketing related functions.
 During her second year at DHL, she has, so far, expressed her inclination towards management.
 Every year, she receives valuable advice from different departments, supervisors and managers which makes her feel valuable for the company and communicates that DHL is interested in her future career and that they are there to coach her along the way.
-During the first two years in the program through hands-on experience in product related departments she learned a great deal about the business and this July she moved on to the Sales Department.
+During the first two years in the programme through hands-on experience in product related departments she learned a great deal about the business and this July she moved on to the Sales Department.
 Geney hopes the new position will provide her with new challenges and insights that will help guide through her future career.

 Multiple platforms for career development

 Geney has participated in planning a number of the company’s events.
 She planned the MC and DHL’s annual party.
-While rehearsing and preparing for the party she took the opportunity to socialize with other co-workers, which reminded her of her years in collage.
+While rehearsing and preparing for the party she took the opportunity to socialise with other co-workers, which reminded her of her years in collage.
 She has also been involved in coordinating shows and company trips.
 These experiences have provided her with many opportunities to communicate directly with management teams as well as enhancing her planning ability.
-Geney says these opportunities have not only helped her gain organizational- and coordination skills, but also extended her network within the company.
+Geney says these opportunities have not only helped her gain organisational- and coordination skills, but also extended her network within the company.
 At DHL there are always many side projects on-going spread across different departments that anyone can join through an application process and Geney has always been willing to take the challenges.
 To her, it’s a good way to enhance her knowledge and to gain new experiences from across the business.
-In addition to this, DHL has frequently organized training programs on management and efficiency related topics.
-Geney has embraced those training programs wholeheartedly and she believes her efforts will be rewarded.
+In addition to this, DHL has frequently organised training programmes on management and efficiency related topics.
+Geney has embraced those training programmes wholeheartedly and she believes her efforts will be rewarded.

 The win-win solution comes from understanding everyone’s wish

 Things have been improving over the last 30 days for Geney and bit by bit she getting to grips with her new role and responsibilities.
 In one of her projects she managed the South Eastern Area Cargo Insurance.
-During the project she discovered some mistakes and omissions in the old practices, this required her to coordinate between different departments such as Customer Service, Sorting and Risk Management.
+During the project she discovered some mistakes and omissions in the old practises, this required her to coordinate between different departments such as Customer Service, Sorting and Risk Management.
 Firstly, Geney had to understand the work processes of each department involved and clarify their scope of work and together with those departments identify the cause of the problem and work on preventive actions.
 Through monitoring, testing and evaluation her work has led to an optimization of the process.
 In only one month the new framework adopted has been implemented and is now in the phase of evaluation.

 Geney does not only have to communicate with all the involved departments but she also has to ensure that DHL and DHL’s clients benefit.
 This is indeed a big challenge for her in terms of communication and knowledge of the company’s work processes, especially for someone who only joined the Sales Department less than two months ago.
 When facing this kind of challenges it is important to think about if from different kinds of perspectives – how can we make people in different departments work together?
 And how can these people work together towards a common goal?
 Geney will, step by step, find answers to all these question.